top of page

 Lydia's Approach

 Through my own therapy experiences I learned the value of a non-judgmental, unconditional, accepting relationship.
-Therapy is not about giving advice or “fixing” a client, but allowing space for genuine emotion to be expressed and shared with another.
+Therapy is not about giving advice or “fixing” a client, but fostering a safe environment for change to occur.
 The focus is not on getting rid of negative emotions, but learning how to tolerate them.

 Trauma-Informed Perspective